PaulBernier/factomjs/README.md

 // and walletd connection to localhost:8089
 const cli = new FactomCli();

-// You can override factomd connection parameters const cli = new FactomCli({
+// You can override factomd connection parameters and retry strategy const cli = new FactomCli({
     host: '52.202.51.228',
-    port: 8088
+    port: 8088,
+    retry: {
+        retries: 4,
+        factor: 2,
+        minTimeout: 500,
+        maxTimeout: 2000
+    }
 });

-// You can also override both factomd and walletd connection parameters const cli = new FactomCli({
+// You can also override both factomd and walletd options const cli = new FactomCli({
     factomd: {
-        host: '52.202.51.229',
+        host: '52.202.51.228',
         port: 8088
     },
     walletd: {
-        host: '52.202.51.229',
+        host: '52.202.51.228',
         port: 8089
     }
 });